Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review

-In a partially controllable scenario, single agents are selected for control by traffic agent models (rule-based or learning-based), while all other agents are set to replay \cite{philion_trajeglish_2024}.
-These scenarios are of particular interest when the performance of the trained ego agent's policy must be tested in specific context to ensure the intended functionality, as required, for example, in the \ac{SOTIF} \cite{international_organization_for_standardization_road_2022}.
-The UN regulation No. 157 for active lane keeping systems \cite{u_n_e_c_for_europe_unece_proposal_2022} defines scenarios such as cut-in or cut-out adhere to a specific design scheme, enabling a single vehicle to create a forced interaction with the ego agent while all other agents follow their pre-determined trajectories.
+In a scenario with partially controllable behavior, individual entities are equipped with decision-making systems, while all other entities are set to replay \cite{philion_trajeglish_2024}.
+This control schema is of particular interest when testing the performance of the \ac{AV} policy in specific contexts to ensure intended functionality, as required, for example, by the Safety of the Intended Functionality (SOTIF) \cite{international_organization_for_standardization_road_2022}.
+Additionally, UN Regulation No. 157 for active lane-keeping systems \cite{u_n_e_c_for_europe_unece_proposal_2022} defines scenarios where a single vehicle must create a forced interaction with the AV.
 In this setting, the repeatability is balanced against the necessary degree of freedom needed to create a variety of scenarios required for safety validation.
 Partial behavior control can be divided into two distinct categories: \textit{two-objects} and \textit{mixed-traffic}.
 In a two-objects setting, scenarios consist of only a single additional entity alongside the AV.
 In contrast, in mixed-traffic settings, the scenarios are supplemented with background entities that exhibit replay behavior.